LaravelDaily/course-react-parking/docs/Lesson 11 - Edit profile page.md

 }
 ```

-3. Update named routes in `src/routes/index.jsx` file.
-Full content of this file now looks as follows.
+3. Update named routes in the `src/routes/index.jsx` file.
+The full content of this file now looks as follows.

 ```jsx
 const routeNames = {